The Snow Spider: Behind the Scenes

 Once the rough camera movements in the animatic were approved, we began to block out the scenes in Cinema4D.
 Once we had positioned all the elements, we took each section and decided which textures would be projected onto models, and which would work better as 3D cards added in After Effects.
 We figured the mix of the two would best give the effect of diving into a 2D painting.

-We used the projected textures on things that would benefit from existing in a 3D space: Efnisien’s face, the landscape that the camera sweeps over and the church interior.
-For each of these, we took a shot from the animatic with the rough 3D model in place, brought it into ProCreate, did a rough paint-over of colours etc, then refined the paintwork and detail.
+We used the projected textures on things that would benefit from existing in a 3D space: the villain Efnisien’s face, the landscape that the camera sweeps over and the church interior.
+For each of these, we took a shot from the animatic with the rough 3D model in place, brought it into Procreate, did a rough paint-over of colours etc, then refined the paintwork and detail.

 Development of Efnisien